QuentinRa/blog.quentinra.dev/cybersecurity/others/to-do.md

 # 👻 To-do 👻

-To stuff to read: [ired.team](https://www.ired.team/).

-<div class="row row-cols-lg-2"><div>

 Stuff that I found, but never read/used yet.
 See also the [Blogs](/cybersecurity/_knowledge/index.md#blogs-) section.

+<div class="row row-cols-lg-2"><div>

 Pentesting certification